How to Choose a Dentist in The Netherlands

 For all other dental care, Dutch dental practices will require you to have a supplementary insurance package in order to cover the costs.
 This supplementary insurance can cover up to 75% of the final amount, so look out for it when picking a health insurance package.

-When looking for a dentist, there are several things to take into consideration, including: opening hours, philosophy of the dentist/practice, is there a dental hygienist, what does the clinic specialize in and if you’re an expat, does the staff speak English?
+When looking for a dentist in the Netherlands, there are several things to take into consideration, including: opening hours, philosophy of the dentist/practice, is there a dental hygienist, what does the clinic specialize in and if you’re an expat, does the staff speak English?

-Surprisingly, there are plenty of clinics in Amsterdam that are only open during office hours.
+Surprisingly, there are plenty of clinics in the country that are only open during office hours.
 If you’ve got other commitments during this time, like work or school, that can mean taking time off just for a routine check-up.

 Also, find out how many dentists are operating in the clinic.
 I personally wouldn’t want to wait two weeks with an aching mouth until my one and only dentist returns from their vacation.
 If my personal dentist has a few colleagues that can see me in the meantime, then that can save a huge headache (literally).